Mac Help Desk

 4. Flush DNS cache

 If the above tips haven't helped, flushing your DNS cache is another great trick.
-I like to use a tool like CleanMyMac X to help me with this because it saves time and means I don't have to go fishing around in all random Library folders.
+I like to use a tool like CleanMyMac to help me with this because it saves time and means I don't have to go fishing around in all random Library folders.
 So, here’s how to clear your DNS cache:

 Flush DNS cache in Maintenance